pbsus23/berkeley-pcert-ai-ml/PracticalApp2/README.md

 ### 4) Data Understanding

 After considering the business understanding, we want to get familiar with our data.
-Write down some steps that you would take to get to know the dataset and identify any quality issues within.
-Take time to get to know the dataset and explore what information it contains and how this could be used to inform your business understanding.
+Below are steps that we take to get to know the dataset and identify any quality issues within.
+Get to know the dataset and explore what information it contains and how this could be used to inform our business understanding.

 **4.1) Data Source**